LIV2/RIDE/README.md

 If there are no other Autoconfig devices in your system you can just leave these unconnected.
 If there *are* other Autoconfig devices you will want to use one of these to add the device to the chain.<br /><br />
 In the Amiga 2000 you can connect CFGIN to U606 Pin 8 which will add the device to the end of the chain but **NOTE: This takes up the config signal for the leftmost slot (CN601) so do NOT install a Zorro card there**

+## Enabling A0 Bonus RAM
+The A0 Bonus RAM is not automatically picked up by kickstart and needs to be added using one of the included utilities.
+Note that the `addmem` command from Aminet will **NOT** work - the memory is not enabled until a specific RIDE register is set to enable it

+To add the A0 Bonus RAM to the system you will need to use the `addram` command included in the RIDE-Software adf/lha found under [Releases](https://github.com/LIV2/RIDE/releases/latest).

+Alternatively you can add the `bootrom` module to a custom kickstart so that this is done automatically at every boot.

 ## Programming